opencast/opencast/docs/guides/developer/docs/modules/admin-ui/style/alerts-indicators.md

 Alerts are used to tell users when actions are incomplete, or rejected.
 Alerts should be placed at the top of the display view to have an importance in hierarchy.
-Alerts are represented in "Success", "Info", "Warning" and "Error" states with their corresponding colors below.
+Alerts are represented in "Success", "Info", "Warning" and "Danger" (Error) states with their corresponding colors below.

 ![Alert colors and usage](../../../img/alerts-1.png)